-|Send E-mail||Office: Gables 002||Phone: 585-3511|
+|Send Email||Office: Gables 002||Phone: 413-585-3511|

-In the spring of 2009, she founded the non-profit organization Center Sachamama in the Peruvian High Amazon dedicated to the regeneration of both the local ecology and local indigenous culture.
-Center Sachamama is an educational organization that aims to integrate theory, research, activism and spirituality.
+In the spring of 2009, Apffel-Marglin founded the nonprofit organization Center Sachamama, dedicated to the regeneration of both the local ecology in the Peruvian High Amazon and the local indigenous culture.
+The center is an educational organization that aims to integrate theory, research, activism and spirituality.

 Apffel-Marglin was a research adviser at the World Institute for Development Economics Research (WIDER) in Helsinki, an affiliate of the United Nations University, from 1985 to 1991.
-As part of that endeavor, she and Stephen A. Marglin formed an interdisciplinary and international collaborative team that has produced three books on critical approaches to development and globalization.
+As part of that endeavor, she and Stephen Marglin formed an interdisciplinary and international collaborative team that has produced three books on critical approaches to development and globalization.

-She currently directs a six week summer program that includes an intensive language program in the Peruvian High Amazon, "Ecology, Community and Indigenous Spirituality in the High Amazon."
+She currently directs a six-week summer program, "Ecology, Community and Indigenous Spirituality in the High Amazon," which includes an intensive-language program.
 This course is administered by the nonprofit organization Living Routes.

 Apffel-Marglin is the author of five books, the editor or co-editor of an additional seven books and the author of more than fifty articles and book chapters.
 Her interests cover ritual, gender, political ecology, critiques of development, science studies and Andean-Amazonian shamanism.
 Her areas of specialization are South Asia and the Amazonian Andes.
-Her latest book is titled: "Subversive Spiritualities: How Rituals Enact the World;" in press, Oxford University Press, New York.
+Her latest book is Subversive Spiritualities: How Rituals Enact the World, Oxford University Press, 2012.